lukebillings/beer-api/README.md

 Extra question:
 What happens if in a couple of months, we are asked to get beers from 2 different external APIs?
 What would we have to change?)

-I think we would have to add another method to map for each new API as the new API's JSON keys may be different from the PUNK API's.
+I think we would have to add new methods to map each new API's JSON keys to our Beer model as they may be different from the PUNK API's.